LODGING AT GHOST RANCH, ABIQUIU, NM

 Mesa Private -- Like the Lower Level Private but higher elevation, pictured below.
 It is quite a hike/drive upward.
 I have a couple of people who added to the group late and could not stay on the lower level.
 This was the next option.
 Nice rooms, but inconvenient access--a car is recommended.

-The Cedar Private Bath Main Ranch Level: This house has 2 bedrooms with 2 twins each, 2 baths and a small community area.
+The Cedar Private Bath Main Ranch Level: This house has 2 bedrooms with 2 beds each, 2 baths and a small common area.
 Perfect for 4.
 It's between the dining room and office.
 The rooms rent out as locked-off separate bedroom units.
 This is a great set-up if you have 3 or 4 in your group.
 I always have this reserved for us.
 It's a few steps further away, but very private.
 (See bleow)

 The room and board rates in our art package are those that Ghost Ranch charges.
 Darla does not profit from the room rates, nor does she get a group discount on the rooms.
 The rental fee on the Art Building is not included with the art workshop fee and is shared by all in the workshop (see registration form).